arthurwinck/web-static-python/README.md

 ## Web static python

-Uses fastAPI, poetry and mypy
+Uses fastAPI, poetry and mypy to create a backend webapp capable of handling requests

 Only needs Python 3.12.4, pipx, poetry to install dependencies